-The department, with approximately 20 graduate students in residence, is housed in Devlin Hall and has additional research facilities at Weston Observatory.
-Students enjoy close working relationships with faculty while being able to undertake research using modern scientific equipment available.
 The program stresses a strong background in the earth sciences, as well as the ability to carry out research.
-It prepares students for successful careers as geoscientists in the environmental and engineering industries, oil and gas exploration or government service, or for continued studies toward a Ph.D.
+It prepares students for successful careers as geoscientists in the environmental consulting and engineering industries, natural resource exploration, government service, or for continued studies toward a Ph.D.
 A particularly beneficial aspect of the M.S. program is the opportunity for students to integrate studies in geology, geophysics, and environmental subjects.

 Curriculum and Requirements